ncatlab/nlab-content/pages/5/6/2/7/17265/content.md

 There are also other model structures on [[Top]] itself, see at _[[model structure on topological spaces]]_ for more.
 This entry here focuses on just the standard Quillen model structure.

-## Background and motivation -- Topological homotopy theory
+## Algebraic topology background

-This section recalls basic relevant background concepts from [[topology]] and highlights some basic facts that may serve to motivate the Quillen model structure.
+This section recalls basic relevant concept from [[algebraic topology]] and highlights some basic facts that may serve to motivate the Quillen model structure.

+### Homotopy

 The fundamental concept of [[homotopy theory]] is that of _[[homotopy]]_.
 This is about contiunous deformations of [[continuous functions]] parameterized by the standard interval: